The 20 Best Drug Induced Dyskinesia Doctors Near Me in Vermont, US

 English

-Timothy Fries is a Neurologist in Burlington, Vermont.
+Timothy Fries is a Neurologist practicing medicine in Burlington, Vermont.
 Dr. Fries is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Drug Induced Dyskinesia, Peripheral Neuropathy, Becker Muscular Dystrophy, and Distal Median Nerve Dysfunction.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Peripheral Neuropathy, Becker Muscular Dystrophy, and Distal Median Nerve Dysfunction.

 Advanced in Drug Induced Dyskinesia